-I have not been disappointed during my 18 months working at Beck Greener.
-I have found the job to be stimulating, rewarding, and very enjoyable although challenging at times.
+I have not been disappointed during my time working at Beck Greener.
+I have found the job to be stimulating, rewarding, and very enjoyable although very challenging at times.
 I really enjoy getting to work on inventions from a wide variety of scientific disciplines ensuring that topics never get stale.
 Deadlines are often tight leading to a fast-paced environment.

 Typical day as a trainee

 From my first day I was working on real patent applications.
 The most frequent tasks I do are: